 If you have contact information for witnesses or the party responsible for the accident, bring that information as well.
 An attorney needs all the information available in order to make accurate and informed decisions about your case and give you the advice you need to guide your next steps.

 It is also helpful to bring a pen and paper or something to take notes on.
-A first encounter can feel overwhelming, and you may not retain all the information a lawyer has to offer.
+A first encounter can feel overwhelming, and you may not retain all the information.
 Make sure you have the ability to take notes and write down important advice.

-Pain and suffering is what is known as a non-economic damage in a personal injury case.
+Pain and suffering are known as non-economic damages in a personal injury case.
 Economic damages are measurable losses following an accident.
 These can include lost income and medical expenses.
 They are objective and relatively easy to calculate.
 Non-economic damages, including pain and suffering, are different.
 They are not easy to tabulate and are generally subjective in nature.

-If another person’s negligent actions hurt you or a loved one, you need to contact the Charlotte personal injury attorneys at DeMayo Law Offices as soon as possible.
+If another person’s negligent actions hurt you or a loved one, you need to contact a Charlotte personal injury attorney at DeMayo Law Offices as soon as possible.
 You cannot afford to wait any longer to receive the compensation you need, so take the first step in your case today.
-DeMayo Law Offices is available to take your call 24/7 to make sure you can always get the legal help you need.
+DeMayo Law Offices is available to take your call 24/7 to ensure you can always get the legal help you need.

-You have endured a painful loss, and you need a trusted attorney fighting for you.
+You have endured a painful loss, and you need a trusted attorney to fight for you.
 Get started on your case today by calling DeMayo Law Offices at (704) 333-1000 or fill out our online contact form to set up a free consultation on your case.